AreaLayer/Lightning-Jobs-PoC/README.md

-# Lightning-Jobs-PoC
+# Lightning Jobs (PoC)

-Proof of Concept for Lightning Josb
+Proof of Concept for Lightning Jobs